Medhat84/RepData_PeerAssessment1/PA1_template.md

 temp2 <- median(sum_steps)
 ```

 Daily steps mean after imputing is **10765.64** and median is **10762**.
-That means that imputing the missing data caused the values of mean & median to be almost equal.
+That means that imputing the missing data didn't have significant effect on mean & median values.

 ### Panel plot comparing the average number of steps taken per 5-minute interval across weekdays and weekends